dashdash-chat/dashdash-web/README.md

   * Launch Xcode
   * Go to the Downloads tab of Preferences
   * Click Install
-0. Install VirtualBox and Vagrant
+0. Install VirtualBox and Vagrant on your local machine
   * Download the latest version from https://www.virtualbox.org/wiki/Downloads
   * Download the latest version from http://vagrantup.com/
   * Follow the instructions in both the standard OS X installer packages